bitfoundation/bitplatform/docs/up-and-running.md

-# Up and running on bitplatform
+# Up and running on bit platform